All Products

 Document Center

-The Gateway API is the official traffic management standard of the Kubernetes community.
+The Gateway API is the official traffic management standard from the Kubernetes community.
 It supports both Ingress-based north-south traffic management and Service Mesh-based east-west traffic management.
-This topic describes the core concepts of the Gateway API and its solutions for north-south traffic management.
+This topic describes the core concepts of the Gateway API and its solutions for managing north-south traffic.

 Core concepts

-Gateway API uses a role-oriented, layered design that decouples infrastructure provisioning, cluster operations, and application routing.
-It includes the following core resources:
+The Gateway API uses a role-oriented, layered design.
+This design decouples infrastructure provisioning, cluster O&M, and application routing.
+The Gateway API includes the following core resources:

-• GatewayClass (Infrastructure layer): Similar to IngressClass.
-It defines the gateway controller type, such as ALB or Envoy Gateway, and general configurations.
+• GatewayClass (Infrastructure layer): Similar to IngressClass, this resource defines the gateway controller type, such as ALB or Envoy Gateway, and its general configurations.

-• Gateway (Operations layer): Defines a specific gateway instance and its network listener rules, such as the port, protocol, and TLS configurations.
+• Gateway (O&M layer): Defines a specific gateway instance and describes its network listener rules, such as ports, protocols, and TLS configurations.

-• HTTPRoute, GRPCRoute, etc. (Application layer): Define specific traffic routing rules, such as path matching, header modification, and traffic weighting, and specify a backend service.
+• HTTPRoute, GRPCRoute, and other route types (Application layer): These resources define specific traffic routing rules, such as path matching, header modification, and traffic weighting.
+These rules are attached to a backend service.

-• Policy (Policy layer): Defines a set of specific configurations or behaviors, such as circuit breaking, rate limiting, and JWT authentication.
-Policies can be attached to a specified gateway, route, or backend service.
+• Policy (Policy layer): This resource defines a set of specific configurations or behaviors, such as circuit breaking, rate limiting, and JWT authentication.
+It can be attached to a specific gateway, route, or backend service.

 image